mysterymath/lcc6502/README.md

   platform (ARM) does not sign extend chars.
 Thus, the implementation, like ARM, defines CHAR_MIN to be 0 and CHAR_MAX to be the same as UCHAR_MAX.

-TODO: Sections 2.2.4.2+ of the standard, starting with float.h
+TODO: Sections 3+ of the standard.

 ### Implementation-Defined Behavior